-The seller has advised that the en suite was installed circa 2015.
-It appears that the second door opening to the living room was created at a similar time.
+The rear extension is more than thirty years old.
+The en suite appears to have been installed within the last fifteen years.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.